xboybx/ChatDB/README.md

 # AI-Driven Data Query Web App

-A full-stack web application that allows users to interact with their data through natural language, powered by Gemini AI.
-Upload Excel/CSV files or connect to MongoDB/SQL databases and ask questions in plain English.
+The AI Data Query Assistant is a web-based application that allows users to ask questions about their data in natural language.
+Users can either upload a file (CSV or Excel) or connect to a database (PostgreSQL or MongoDB).
+The application then uses a powerful AI model (Gemini-Pro) to understand the user's question, generate a query, and return a human-readable answer.

+The application is built with Next.js, a popular React framework, and uses Supabase for its backend infrastructure, including database storage and authentication..

 ## Features